wynn32/wireconf/README.md

 **Disclaimer**: This was largely vibe-coded but with human scrutiny over the code and its quality.
 I spent several long nights going over parts that needed fixed because the model didn't understand WireGuard configs too well.
 This is currently running on one of my servers handling over 40 clients, and it's been doing pretty well.

+**Other disclaimer**: This is still very much in an alpha state where anything and everything may be a breaking change between updates.

 ## Features

 - **Network Management**: Create and configure multiple WireGuard interfaces.